 Remember, with crowdfunding, you're giving away a product or service, not equity.
 If you hit your goal, it's your responsibility to deliver the exceptional products you promised in your campaign.
 [Read related article: What Is Crowdfunding?]

 To get a feel for how to create a killer pitch, check out these insanely successful crowdfunding pitches:

 Venture capital is a form of equity financing, which involves raising capital through selling shares.
-Like the sharks on NBC's hit show, "Shark Tank", venture capital firms provide funding in return for equity in an idea or concept.
+Like the sharks on NBC's Shark Tank, venture capital firms provide funding in return for equity in an idea or concept.
 [Read related article: Private Equity vs. Venture Capital: What's the Difference?]

 - Create a killer business plan, packed with market research and a strong financial forecast.

 - Tap into your network to get past the gatekeepers and earn the opportunity to pitch to the VC's investment board.

 - Craft the perfect pitch that comprehensively explains the opportunity, and prepare to answer some serious questions from the board afterward.

 You should go into the meeting with a VC firm expecting to look foolish by the end.
 No matter how much research you do, there will be someone on the other end of the table who will be smarter than you, or at least have more experience in your field.
 That's exactly why you should pitch to the VC firms.